20lives/dmote/doc/intro.md

 Equivalently, in terms of typical file name endings:

-> .yaml through .clj (→ .jar) → .scad → .stl → .gcode → tangible keyboard
+> .yaml through .clj (or .jar) → .scad → .stl → .gcode → tangible keyboard

 If this repository includes STL files you will find them in the [`things/stl`](../things/) directory.
 They should be ready to print.
 Otherwise,